dynamsoft-docs/label-recognition-docs/introduction/index.md

    <p>Figure 2 – text-based region inference</p>
 </div>

 T0 is not only a label but also an inference area with appropriate inference parameters.
-DLR can find the text line L0 that with same vertical coordinate as T0, then calculate more accurate reference coordinates of the target label T1.
+DLR can find the text line L0 that with the same vertical coordinate as T0, then calculate more accurate reference coordinates of the target label T1.

 ### Text recognition engine
 In order to obtain the most accurate and robust text recognition results, DLR has innovated a `text recognition engine`.
 It combines the advantages of CNN(Convolutional Neural Networks) models and traditional image feature extraction.